 How to Reduce Stress and Manage Cortisol Levels

-Cortisol levels are highest in children, especially during puberty, when their bodies grow rapidly (stress hormones can halt growth).
+Cortisol levels are highest in children, especially during puberty when their bodies proliferate (stress hormones can halt growth).
 They also rise in response to illness or injury.

-In adults, cortisol is often high in overweight people with sleep problems or depression or experience chronic pain or other life stressors.
+In adults, cortisol is often high in overweight people with sleep problems or depression or experiencing chronic pain or other life stressors.

 There are many ways to reduce stress and manage cortisol levels naturally:

-Reduce exposure to stress sources in your life, such as work overloads, financial difficulties, and relationship problems.
+Reduce exposure to stress sources, such as work overloads, financial difficulties, and relationship problems.

-Practice relaxation techniques such as breathing exercises and meditation if you feel anxious or angry.
-Deep breathing can help reduce cortisol levels naturally by slowing heart rate and blood pressure while reducing inflammation throughout the body.
+If you feel anxious or angry, practice relaxation techniques such as breathing exercises and meditation.
+Deep breathing can help reduce cortisol levels naturally by slowing the heart rate and blood pressure while reducing inflammation.

 Exercise regularly lowers cortisol levels by increasing blood flow throughout the body while helping us feel happier!
 Exercise can also improve sleep quality which helps balance out our moods too!